-The dining room is furnished in period pieces on loan from The Metropolitan Museum of Art and The Museum of the City of New On the dinning table are a pair of Sheffield silver plate York. on copper candlesticks and a large Chinese export porcelain punch bowl.
-The gate leg table with a coffee urn and Lowestoft tea cups is an original Schuyler piece.
+The dining room is furnished in period pieces on loan from The Metropolitan Museum of Art and The Museum of the City of New York.
+On the dining table, on loan from The Museum of the City of New York, are a pair of Sheffield silver plate on copper candlesticks and a large Chinese export porcelain punch bowl.
+The gate-leg table with a coffee urn and Lowestoft tea cups is an original Schuyler piece.
 The oval tray on the wall above the table is hand painted, English and dates to 1800.
 The inlaid sideboard is from the old Dutch Gansevoort family.
 There is a town named for them not far to the north.
 On the sideboard is a pair of Sheraton mahogany knife boxes with inlaid wood Conch shell design circa 1780.
 In one of them are five silver spoons made in Hartford, Connecticut in 1804.
-The chairs are mahogany Hepplewhite and are upholstered with black horsehair.
+The chairs are mahogany Hepplewhite and are upholstered in either black horsehair or leather.

 The walls are papered with reproduction wallpaper from the original found in the parlor during restoration.
 We know that this paper was printed in England and was printed in sheets, rather than rolls.
-A tax stamp was found on the back of one of the sheets indicating it hade been made prior to the repeal of the Tax Laws in England in 1832.
+A tax stamp was found on the back of one of the sheets indicating it had been made prior to the repeal of the Tax Laws in England in 1832.
 It is thought that the paper dates between 1795-1805.

-The portrait of Catherine Schuyler above the mantel is a copy, given by Harold Walenta, of an original by Thomas McAlwoth (circa 1762-67) owned by the New York Historical Society.
-The two galipots are 18th Century French and have small Lion finials.
-While these are decorative, galipots were used for jams, jelly's, grease or ointments in Colonial times.
+The portrait of Catherine Schuyler above the mantle is a copy, given by Harold Walenta, of an original by Thomas McAlwoth (circa 1762-67) owned by the New York Historical Society.
+The two gallipots are 18th Century French and have small Lion finials.
+While these are decorative, gallipots were used for jams, jellies's, grease or ointments in Colonial times.

 The Butler's Tray near the window dates from the mid 1770's.
-The crystal wine glasses and decanters are all 18th century.
-The marble topped Butler's Table can be opened and contains a small The teapot on it is black basaltwear and the bread tray is desk. painted tin.
+The American and English crystal wine glasses, tall "flip glass," and decanters are all 18th century.
+The marble topped Butler's Table can be opened and contains a small desk.
+The teapot on it is black basaltwear and the bread tray is painted tin.
 Above this table is a "Scripture" painting.
-During the 1770's and on into the 19th Century, artists would paint a number of religious scenes but leave the faces blank.
-Traveling from town to town, the painter would sell his painting to a family and then paint the faces of the family on the prepared painting.
-This particular painting depicts Christ preaching His first Lesson at the Temple, but the faces are not Schuyler family.
+Between 1700 and 1750, artists traveling from town to town, would paint a number of religious scenes at the request of the buyer.
+These were often taken from favorite engravings found in family Bibles.
+This particular painting depicts Christ preaching His first Lesson at the Temple.